IzyPro/WatchDog.Echo/README.md

 });
 ```
 >**NOTE**
->EchoIntervalInMinutes // Interval you want echo to be perfomed in minutes `Required`
+> - EchoIntervalInMinutes // Interval you want echo to be perfomed in minutes `Required`
->ClientHost // Host(url) of service originating echo `Required`
+> - ClientHost // Host(url) of service originating echo `Required`
->EchoTargetURLs // urls of target services, seperated by commas
+> - EchoTargetURLs // urls of target services, seperated by commas
->Protocol // Echo protocol to use for communication, REST or gRPC
+> - Protocol // Echo protocol to use for communication, REST or gRPC
->EmailAddresses // addressess of users you want to send notification to, seperated by commas
+> - EmailAddresses // addressess of users you want to send notification to, seperated by commas
->MailConfig // Mail cofiguration for sending email notification
+> - MailConfig // Mail cofiguration for sending email notification
->WebhookURLs // urls of webhook for teams, slack, discord channels seperated by commas
+> - WebhookURLs // urls of webhook for teams, slack, discord channels seperated by commas

 ### Setup in-app event notification `Optional`
 If you decide to perform other actions during failed echos, you can subscribe to an `OnEchoFailedEvent` that is been sent for every failed echo.